15 The reflection effect

 15.2 The reflection effect in the value function

-The following value function is an example of a function where there is diminishing sensitivity to both gains and losses.
+The following value function is an example of a function with diminishing sensitivity to both gains and losses.
 This function can generate the reflection effect.

 \begin{equation*} v(x)= \Bigg\{ \begin{matrix} x^\frac{1}{2} \space \text{where} \space x \geq 0\\ -(-x)^\frac{1}{2} \space \text{where} \space x<0 \end{matrix} \end{equation*}